the fountain of anchors and cairoli square

 Fontana delle Ancore is a famous fountain on the well-known Piazza Cairoli square.

-made in 1937
+finished in 1937

-the piazza cairoli
+about piazza cairoli

+For travelers, Piazza Cairoli provides an authentic first impression of Brindisi - open, accessible, and deeply connected to its urban history — making it an ideal place to begin exploring the city.
 The large square is dedicated to the five Cairoli brothers, patriots and leading figures of the Risorgimento (the 19th century movement for Italian political unity).
 Piazza Cairoli with the fountain, has become one of the most representative areas of the city where tourists in transit particularly love to have their photographs taken.

 how to get there

 The square with its fountain is located on Corso Umberto I, walking from Brindisi central station to the heart of the city center.
-It is best accessible on foot during a city walk
+It is best accessible on foot during a city walk.